Busch-Jaeger/free-at-home-addon-development-kit-documentation-preview/content/gettingstarted/_index.md

       ```

       These environment variables will be used by the addon when starting it on your development
-      machine to contact the REST API ("local API") on the SysAP.
+      machine to contact the REST API ("local API") on the System Access Point.
 It will not be needed when
-      deploying the final addon directly onto the SysAP.
+      deploying the final addon directly onto the System Access Point.

 Next, take a look at the `main.js` file in the `src` directory of the example.
 This is the full
 addon code:

 - Notice that this example uses the `free-at-home` library.
 This library is provided for addons and
-  does the heavy lifting of communicating with the SysAP and provides a convenient TypeScript API
+  does the heavy lifting of communicating with the System Access Point and provides a convenient TypeScript API
   for this.

 - The `main` function creates two virtual devices, a simple `switch` actuator (i.e. a devices that